-- During a drought, let the grass grow longer between mowings, and reduce fertilizer.
+- During a drought, let the grass grow longer between mowings, and reduce fertilizer use.

-- With weeds, you truly want to be preventative rather than waiting until they appear in your lawn.
-Stop weeds from gaining a root hold in your lawn before they even germinate by applying a pre-emergent herbicide in the late fall with a lawn spreader.
+- With weeds, you truly want to take preventative action rather than wait until they appear in your lawn.
+Stop weeds from gaining a root hold in your lawn before they even germinate by applying a pre-emergent herbicide in the late fall.
 This method prevents weed seeds (especially crabgrass) from even germinating.
-Speak to your local nursery about herbicides approved for your local area.

 - If the weeds are just unbearable in the spring, you can apply a post-emergent lawn weed preventer that covers both grassy weeds (e.g., crabgrass) and broadleaf weeds (e.g., dandelions).